casxzhe/padm_local_f25/README.md

 If you do not have git, download the .zip file on Canvas - Modules - Homeworks.
 For example, for pset 5, the zip file is `ps5-reinforcement-learning.zip`.
 Place the downloaded folder (you may have to unzip it) in the `homeworks` folder in this repository.

 ## Running the Homework / Project
 First open the docker app.
 Then, build the docker image by running the following command in the terminal/WSL.
-Note that your current working directory should be the root level of this repository (`principles_of_autonomy_local/`)
+If you are using Windows, you *must* run the following in WSL instead of your regular terminal.
+Note that your current working directory should be the root level of this repository (`padm_local_f25/`)
 ```bash
 bash start_docker.sh ps<number>
 ```